Harvest Valley

 It’s a story I heard from the lot captured here…

-Mask of the puppets that lurk in the Valley of Pooling.
+Mask of the dolls that lurk in the Valley of Pooling.

-The puppets had their faces torn off by the queen who created them.
+The dolls had their faces torn off by the queen who created them.
 She pointed her intense hatred toward those that saw her form.

-Grave Wardens of the Undead Crypt are among Earthen Peak’s guards, implying that Mytha has relations with the Fenito.
-It is possible for Alken to have discovered the crypt as part of its research into Heide.
-Mytha herself uses Heiden iconography for the fresco in her chamber, with Old Knight equipment found in her valley.
+Grave Wardens of the Undead Crypt are among Earthen Peak’s guards, their weapons uniquely imbued with sorcery.
+This implies that the sorceress Mytha has relations with the Fenito, which is possible if Alken discovered the crypt as part of its research into Heide.
+Mytha herself uses Heiden iconography for the ceiling fresco in her chamber, with Old Knight equipment found around her valley.
 However, her personal interest in the culture doesn’t equate to the Fenito lending some of their gravekeepers for an operation on the entire other end of the continent.
 Therefore, the queen most likely convinced the dead that the poison originating from underground would eventually threaten the mausoleum if allowed to build up and spread.
 In that scenario, the Fenito could justify their aid as an extension of their duties safeguarding the Undead’s eternal rest.
 And so, they had an accord.

 Also helping secure the queen’s operations is a Mirrah shadow.
 Combined with the Mirrah Shield in a chest within the tower, and Mytha no doubt hired the eastern nation’s spooks, perhaps to spy on her own workers.
 After all, her reason for relying on all this outside help is obvious: she couldn’t trust knights or soldiers of Alken to leak nothing to the court back home.
 They were loyal first to her husband, which may be why any she brought with her were subject to experiments and made to work alongside the peons.
 The shadows would help keep an eye on any other potential dangers in that regard.
 But in the end, one must question the point of these continued endeavors.
 She is now queen of a ruined kingdom with no king to return her love.
 And as fate would have it, she has been looking for it in all the wrong places.

 Like Mytha, the Covetous Demon was originally human, specifically a man who had always been by her side — probably a personal aide in her service since before she became Queen.
 Regardless of his exact identity, he had fallen for her.
-But because she didn’t return his affections, the man poured his passion into eating to assuage his loneliness, “covetous” (貪り) containing connotations for both gluttonous greed and jealousy.
+But because she didn’t return his affections, the man poured his passion into eating to assuage his loneliness, “covetous” (貪り) denoting insatiable lust in the context of devouring something especially.
 The Gaping Dragon from DS1 gives precedence to strong emotions like appetite radically twisting the body, and the scythe derived from his soul is just his warped spine that digs into flesh like a devouring maw.
 This leaves no doubt that eating made the man into the monster.
 Now he is lonelier than before but unable to stop either his love or his hunger.
 And Mytha has been more than happy to take advantage of that.

 Soul of the Covetous Demon that eats all things.